COURSE STRUCTURE AND SYALLABUS FOR

 III.
 Microcontroller 8051

-1) Reading and writing on a parallel port
+1) Reading and writing on a parallel

 2) Timer in different modes